MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 - [Connect-MgGraph](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment).
 - [New-MgRoleManagementDirectoryRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgrolemanagementdirectoryroleassignment)

-### Step 6: Connect to Exchange Online PowerShell using the system-assigned managed identity
+### Step 6: Connect to Exchange Online PowerShell using system-assigned managed identity

 Use the following syntax to connect to Exchange Online PowerShell using a system-assigned managed identity: